agerada/AIgarMIC/paper.md

 Users of `AIgarMIC` may also be interested in the following related resources and software:

-* Laboratory protocols for agar dilution MIC testing, such as those published by the European Committee on Antimicrobial Susceptibility Testing (EUCAST) [@eucastDeterminationMinimumInhibitory2000] or by Wiegand et al. [@wiegandAgarBrothDilution2008].
+* Laboratory protocols for agar dilution MIC assays, such as those published by the European Committee on Antimicrobial Susceptibility Testing (EUCAST) [@eucastDeterminationMinimumInhibitory2000] or by Wiegand et al. [@wiegandAgarBrothDilution2008].
 * Software such as [`cellprofiler`](https://cellprofiler.org/) as a general biological image analysis tool that can be used for tasks beyond the scope of `AIgarMIC` [@lamprechtCellProfilerFreeVersatile2007].

 # Laboratory validation